 Alzheimer’s is surely among the best known & most studied ailments that affect the human brain.
 Actively exercising your brain & body appears to be the best active defence against contracting the condition.
 Inheriting good genes, is the best passive defence.

 There is no 100% effective treatment for Alzheimer’s but there are drugs that appear to have some benefit.
-One of the most unusual, from a chemical structure standpoint, is Memantine.
+One of the most unusual can be seen in Memantine’s structure.
 The name of the drug has roots in the word diamond & a link to the X-Men of comic book fame.

 What is the Structure of Diamond?